BrunoBoehm/code-notes/SQL_ORM_ActiveRecord.md

 end
 ```

-**The model that `has_many` is considered the parent.
+**Here the model that `has_many` is considered the parent.
 The model that `belongs_to` is considered the child.
 If you tell the child that it belongs to the parent, the parent won't know about that relationship (while not persisted in DB).
 If you tell the parent that a certain child object has been added to its collection, both the parent and the child will know about the association.**
 ```
 rake console